 How Do I Contact You?

-To contact Us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details:
+To contact Us about anything to do with your personal data and data protection, including making a subject access request, please use the following details:

 Email address: firstname.lastname@example.org.